Here’s a look at Somalia, an impoverished, war-torn eastern African country that borders the Gulf of Aden, the Indian Ocean, Ethiopia and Kenya.

 June 27, 2005 - Pirates hijack the MV Semlow, a ship carrying UN food aid, and hold the vessel for 100 days.

-October 12, 2005 - Another UN ship carrying aid, the MV Miltzow, is hijacked and held for 30+ hours.
+October 12, 2005 - Another UN ship carrying aid, the MV Miltzow, is hijacked and held for more than 30 hours.

 October 2005 - Somali Prime Minister Ali Mohammed Ghedi calls on neighboring countries to send warships to patrol Somalia’s coast.